AdobeDocs/marketo-measure.en/help/marketing-spend/spend-management/marketing-channel-costs.md

 **Spend by Campaign**

 At the most granular level, customers can enter spend by individual Campaigns, grouped within its respective Channel.
-For CRM Campaigns, Bizible has pulled in the Campaign ID into a separate column that will help you map offline campaign spend from your CRM into this table.
+For CRM Campaigns, Marketo Measure has pulled in the Campaign ID into a separate column that will help you map offline campaign spend from your CRM into this table.
 Adding spend at this level will enable customers to view Campaign ROI and optimize performance by Campaign.

 The total of all Campaigns does not need to sum up to any values entered at the Subchannel or Channel, but it cannot be more than any values entered at the Subchannel or Channel.
-If the sum is less than the value entered at the Subchannel or Channel, Bizible will automatically add a row for “Other” to cover the difference and fill in any gaps.
+If the sum is less than the value entered at the Subchannel or Channel, Marketo Measure will automatically add a row for “Other” to cover the difference and fill in any gaps.

 **Spend by Subchannel**

 At a higher level, customers can enter spend by Subchannel, grouped underneath its Channel.
 Adding spend at this level will enable customers to view Subchannel ROI and optimize performance by Subchannel.

 The total of all Subchannels does not need to sum up to any values entered at the Channel, but it cannot be more than any values entered at the Channel.
-If the sum is less than the value entered at the Channel, Bizible will automatically add a row for “Other” to cover the difference and fill in any gaps.
+If the sum is less than the value entered at the Channel, Marketo Measure will automatically add a row for “Other” to cover the difference and fill in any gaps.

 **Spend by Channel**